bushubdegefu/blue-rest/README.md

 #### Commands:
 - **basic**       Generate a basic folder structure for a project.
 - **completion**  Generate the autocompletion script for the specified shell.
-- **curd**        Generate CRUD handlers based on GORM for the specified framework.
+- **crud**        Generate CRUD handlers based on GORM for the specified framework.
 - **echo**        Generate the basic structure file to start an app using Echo.
 - **fiber**       Generate basic structure files to start an app using Fiber.
 - **help**        Help about any command.